 The 2015 winner of TheBestSchools.org's Escalante-Gradillas Prize for Best in Education, Lisa Kaplan calls on this experience to bring a nominee and winner's perspective to the selection process.
 Having been on the other side of the judging, she knows what it takes to be the best.

 Most of all, Kaplan is a self-described “connector” who builds relationships that bring change and reform, garnering her a reputation as a school turnaround expert.
-In just her second year as principal, Kaplan took Andrew Jackson School—where 80% of students are economically disadvantaged and represent 24 national heritages speaking 14 different languages—from underperforming on standardized tests to scoring in the top 25% for all Philadelphia district schools.
-Her PAWS (“Positive Attitude Wins Success”) behavior encouragement program anticipated the district’s own prevention and intervention initiatives by three years.
+In just her second year as principal, Kaplan took Andrew Jackson School—where eighty percent of students are economically disadvantaged and represent twenty-four national heritages speaking fourteen different languages—from underperforming on standardized tests to scoring in the top twenty-five percent for all Philadelphia district schools.
+Her PAWS (“Positive Attitude Wins Success”) behavior encouragement program anticipated the district's own prevention and intervention initiatives by three years.

 Recognized for her excellence in education, Kaplan has also won the Lindbach Foundation Distinguished Principal Award, the Rocco Gigante Administrator Award, and the ING Unsung Heroes Award.
-TheBestSchools.org is pleased to have Lisa Kaplan bring her skills and keen insights to our prize panel this year.
+TheBestSchools.org is pleased to have Lisa Kaplan bring her skills and keen insights to our prize panel.